 The aim of this funding is to "close the gap" between Pupil Premium-funded children and those who are not funded.
 Whilst we monitor the progress of these pupils carefully, it is clearly not possible to outline here the support each individual has received.
 Systems are in place to support all pupils who need extra help, regardless of whether they are entitled to funding or not and Lytchett Minster is committed to closing any significant gaps in attainment between one group of students and the next.

-Up until 2016, the gap in attainment between disadvantaged students and non-disadvantaged was measured by comparing the number of Pupil Premium and non-Pupil Premium students achieving 5+A* to C grades including English and Maths at GCSE.
+Up utnil 2016, the gap in attainment between disadvantaged and non-disadvantaged students was measured by comparing the number of Pupil Premium and non-Pupil Premium students achieving 5+ A* to C grades including English and Maths at GCSE.
 Our three-year trend using this measure was as follows:

 - 2014: -19%

 The national gap at this time remained around -27% during these three years.

 The gap in attainment is now measured through Progress 8 and Attainment 8.
 Our three-year trend now is therefore as follows:

 - 2017: Attainment 8 = -0.11, Progress 8 = 39.58

 - 2018: Attainment 8 = -0.37, Progress 8 = 39.11

 - 2019: Attainment 8 = -0.29, Progress 8 = 37.69 (provisional figures)